-Flat Roof Repair, Replacement and Installation in Shelton, Trumbull, Newtown, Beacon Falls & Nearby Areas
+Flat Roof Repair, Replacement, and Installation in Shelton, Beacon Falls & Nearby Areas

 Heat fusion.
 The challenge of sealing seams in flat roofing materials is sometimes met with the flame from a heat gun.

 Experts for residential and commercial flat roofing in CT

-It’s not easy to decide what type of flat roof is best for your building.
+there are many factors to consider when deciding what type of flat roof is best for your building.
 Some flat roofing treatments are equally suitable for new construction or re-roofing applications, while others are not.
 Some flat roofing materials offer advantages in large-scale commercial projects, but cause problems on smaller residential roofs.
-Energy performance, maintenance requirements and installation costs are other factors when choosing a flat roofing material.
+Energy performance, maintenance requirements, and installation costs are other factors when choosing a flat roofing material.

 Brown Roofing Company, Inc. offers services such as flat roof repair and maintenance and flat roof installations for commercial, industrial and residential customers.
 We have an experienced team of roofers who can help you select the right type of roof for your home or commercial building, or evaluate your existing flat roof to suggest the proper repairs.

 Contact us today to schedule an appointment for a free estimate.
 We serve customers in Newtown, Shelton, Trumbull, and surrounding Connecticut areas.

 These clients in Ridgefield wanted to replace their old damaged roof with something that was extremely durable.
 Our crew quickly removed the old roof on this warehouse and installed a completely new rubber roof.
 The clients already have noticed a difference in the quality of their new roof and now can rest easy that they will not have to deal with any leaks in the future!

 Brown Roofing installed a new EPDM 060 rubber roofing system in this Bridgeport, CT home.